 Would you like to have a hand in helping to shape the future of the Church of Scotland?
 Are you a member, elder, deacon, or minister of the Church?
 Would you be willing to serve on a Standing Committee (an Agency of the "Unincorporated Entities") of the Church, bringing your life experiences, vision, and enthusiasm to help the Church serve in the name of Jesus?

-The remit of the Nomination Committee is to identify members, elders, deacons and ministers with particular skills and experience for serving on an agency of the Church, and then recommend those names to the General Assembly.
+The Nomination Committee is tasked with identifying members, elders, deacons, and ministers with particular skills and experience for serving on an agency of the Church.
+The Committee then recommends those names to the General Assembly.
 The Assembly has the power to accept or reject these nominations.